Course

 At the completion of this activity, the participant will be able to:

-1) Work with an individual woman to choose the best and most effective contraceptive method for her.
+1) Work with an individual to choose the best and most effective contraceptive method.

-3) Effectively counsel patients on the importance of adherence, missed pills, interactions, and side effects of combined hormonal contraceptives.
+4) Effectively counsel patients on the importance of adherence, missed doses, interactions, and side effects of all self-administered hormonal contraceptives, including combined hormonal contraceptives, progestin-only pills, and the progestin injection (DMPA).

-5) Assess an individual woman's risk when compared to the benefits of combined hormonal contraceptions in order to determine whether or not she should be referred to her women's health provider.
+6) Assess an individual's risk when compared to the benefits of all self-administered hormonal contraceptives to determine whether or not they should be referred to their primary health provider.

-6) Utilize tools that will aid in how to incorporate a service that provides hormonal contraception to women at a community pharmacy or ambulatory care site.
+7) Utilize tools that will help to incorporate a service that provides hormonal contraception to patients at a community pharmacy.

 Target Audience: Pharmacists licensed in Maryland